 Goblin's Lair-A moderately strenuous, 3-mile out-and-back trail that leads hikers behind the Goblin Valleys for a scramble down into a cave.
 This hike descends to the desert floor and offers breathtaking views of Molly's Castle and the Gilson Buttes.
-Exposed, sandy, and requires basic bouldering skills to climb into the Lair.
+Exposed, sandy, and requires

-The Three Sisters-This quick 250yard trail is the most iconic of all goblin formations.
+The Three Sisters-This guick 250-yard trail is the most iconic of all goblin formations.
 It offers spectacular views and can be found on many souvenir items in the visitor center.